The Three Regimes of Offline-to-Online Reinforcement Learning: Conclusion and Discussion

-This paper introduced the stability–plasticity principle as a way to reconcile the puzzling variability of offline-to-online RL.
-We showed that the key determinant of fine-tuning success is which source of prior knowledge (pretrained policy or offline dataset—serves as the stronger anchor).
+This paper introduces a framework guided by the stability--plasticity principle to reconcile the puzzling variability of offline-to-online RL.
+We showed that the key determinant of fine-tuning success is anchoring stability to the dominant offline prior, whether that is the pretrained policy or the offline dataset.
 From this observation we derived a taxonomy of three regimes, each dictating where stability should be enforced and how plasticity should be managed.
 The value of this framework is twofold.
 First, it provides a clear explanation for the conflicting empirical evidence in the literature: design choices that seem inconsistent across benchmarks in fact reflect different underlying regimes.
 Second, it offers actionable guidance for practitioners.
-By identifying the regime of a given setting, one can select methods that align with its stability–plasticity requirements, reducing reliance on trial-and-error.
+By identifying the regime of a given setting, one can select methods that align with its stability–plasticity requirements, reducing reliance on trial-and-error.\looseness=-1

-Our regime taxonomy provides an efficient lens for understanding offline-to-online RL by compressing complex phenomena into a small number of discrete categories.
-Such taxonomies have been highly successful in both the natural sciences and machine learning, for example in imitation learning, where regimes have been proposed based on density ratios~\citep{spencer2021feedback} or dataset size~\citep{belkhale2023data}.
-At the same time, we recognize that discretizing behavior into three regimes is a simplification.
-Real systems often lie along a continuum, and other dataset characteristics—such as coverage—play an important role but remain difficult to capture consistently.
-Extending the framework to incorporate such dimensions is an important direction for future work.
+\textbf{Limitations and Future Work.} Our regime taxonomy provides an efficient lens for understanding offline-to-online RL by compressing complex phenomena into a small number of discrete categories.
+Such taxonomies have been widely used in both the natural sciences and machine learning, for example in imitation learning, where regimes have been proposed based on density ratios~\citep{spencer2021feedback} or dataset size~\citep{belkhale2023data}.
+We ground our taxonomy in raw return because task performance serves as the dominant, first-order determinant of fine-tuning dynamics in our three regimes framework.
+Other characteristics, such as state-action coverage of the dataset, may act as second-order factors that influence the learning process.
+Extending our framework to incorporate these second-order dimensions alongside performance to yield a more comprehensive taxonomy is an important direction for future work.\looseness=-1

-Our work also connects offline-to-online RL to a broader body of research on the stability–plasticity dilemma in deep learning and neuroscience.
-Recent studies in continual and online deep RL have focused on characterizing forgetting and plasticity, but applications to the offline-to-online transition have been limited.
-We show that stability–plasticity is not only a useful lens for analyzing this setting, but also a source of practical guidance: it predicts which design choices are effective in which regimes, moving beyond coining terminology to actionable prescriptions.